Big, bigger, biggest! Meet 11 magnificent Mastiff dog breeds

 The dogs are stubborn and often resist commands they do not see as necessary or essential.
 This means that patience and consistency are vital.

-These giant dogs can weigh up to 200 pounds, making them one of the largest dog breeds in the world and challenging to control during training sessions.
+These giant dogs can weigh up to 200 pounds, making them one of the largest dog breeds in the world and posing a challenge to control during training sessions.

 Owners must establish themselves as leaders early in training, using firm but gentle techniques to control their massive size.